Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_19.gif' width=700>

-### What percent of the Dutch motorways have LTE coverage?
+### What percent of the Dutch highways have LTE coverage?

 Now imagine you want to calculate what percentage of highways in Netherlands are covered by LTE network.
 To get the number, you can employ the `Netherlands Open Map Data` dataset that has NL motorways.